Are you looking for test card numbers?

 (Optional) Use Express Checkout flows

-Only possible with the Adobe Commerce plugin v8.8.0 and later versions.
+Only possible with the Adobe Commerce plugin v8.8.0 or later.

 1. Install the plugin: